fastoch/Nest-Full-Course/TUTO.md

 import { IsEmail, IsEnum, IsNotEmpty, IsString } from "class-validator";
 ```

-- after that, we need to use these decorators:
+- after that, we need to use these decorators in our DTO:
 ```ts
 export class CreateUserDto {
   @IsString()